 Want to enjoy the spectacular views from the top without doing the actual hike?
 If so, you will be glad to know that there is a lower and upper ropeway station on the Fugendake section.

-Each ropeway station features observation decks offering beautiful views.
+Each ropeway station has observation decks that have beautiful views.
 The lower station has a parking lot and various stores from where you can buy food and drinks.

 Hike up Mount Unzen

 There are a number of options for those who choose to hike Mount Unzen.
-The longest route starts from Shimabara Town at the eastern base of the mountain and the full day hike requires you to first walk through the entire town.
-Just reaching Unzen Town will take approximately 5 hours and it can hardly be called a hike since you will be walking along a roadway the whole time.
+The longest route starts from Shimabara Town at the eastern base of the mountain, and the full day hike requires you to first walk through the entire town.
 A shorter option is by taking a bus to Unzen Town from where you can start the actual hike.
-From here it will take about 3 hours to reach the summit.
+From there, it will take about 3 hours to reach the summit.

 Explore Unzen Jigoku

-The word Unzen Jigoku translates to ‘Unzen Hell’ and the name is very fitting.
-A walkway will lead you through a hellish looking landscape dotted with boiling hot springs while the strong stench of sulfur and steam fills the air.
+The word Unzen Jigoku translates to ‘Unzen Hell,’ and the name is very fitting.
+A walkway will lead you through a hellish-looking landscape dotted with boiling springs while the strong stench of sulfur and steam fills the air.

-Criminals were regularly bought here centuries ago where they would be tortured and killed by throwing them into these hot springs.
-During the Edo Period when Christianity in Japan was illegal, 26 Christians were bought here who suffered the same fate.
+Criminals were regularly brought here centuries ago, where they were tortured and killed by throwing them into these hot springs.
+During the Edo Period, when Christianity in Japan was illegal, 26 Christians were bought here to suffer the same fate.

 Learn about Unzen at the Heisei Shinzan Nature Center

-The Heisei Shinzan Nature Center sits near the base of Mount Unzen and is a beautiful little museum that provides information about the volcano.
+The Heisei Shinzan Nature Center sits near the base of the mountain and is a beautiful little museum that provides information about the volcano.
 The easiest way to reach it is from the nearby Shimabara City.
-Also, there are a number of short and easy walking trails around the nature center that will lead you to various viewpoints of Mount Unzen.
+Also, several short and easy walking trails around the nature center will lead you to various viewpoints of Mount Unzen.